National Society of Genetic Counselors

 The National Society of Genetic Counselors (NSGC), founded and incorporated in 1979, is the largest association of genetic counselors with over 3,600 members.
 Its membership includes genetic counselors and other healthcare professionals working in the field of medical genetics from the United States, Canada, and around the world.

 NSCG has a Code of Ethics which provides guidance to the members on the ethical responsibilities of a genetic counselor.
 This code is reviewed periodically to best represent the current needs of the public and of genetic counselors.
-There is also a Conflict of Interest policy, which address possible conflict of interest of members when acting on behalf of NSGC.
+There is also a Conflict of Interest policy, which addresses possible conflicts of interest of members when they are acting on behalf of NSGC.

 There are similar associations, such as the Canadian Association of Genetic Counselors, the Association of Genetic Nurses and Counsellors, the Professional Society of Genetic Counselors in Asia, and the Australasian Society of Genetic Counsellors for those genetic counselors who are currently practicing in Canada, the UK and Ireland, Asia, Australia, and New Zealand, respectively.